 Warm White is 3100k to 4500k and appears quite white, which works well for task lighting in the kitchen, bathroom and work space.

 Daylight or Cool White is next with 4600k to 6500k and has a blue white tone, which is perfect for reading.
 It is ideal for task lighting.

 Last but not least, Bright White is over 6500k with a bright blue quality and is ideal for spaces that require a very high intensity of light output.

 We suggest either warm white or soft white to achieve the best quality of light and sparkle in a crystal chandelier.
 2700k is ideal for crystal light fixtures.
 It gives off warm hues and brings out the best in your chandelier.
-Additionally the warm white or soft white will enhance the reflective qualities of the crystal.
+I don’t recommend bright white, as the light output is too harsh and will give the crystal a blue tinge.
+On the flip side a warm white or soft white will enhance the reflective qualities of the crystal.

 To Sum Up